Skip to main content

 Is there an AI-native alternative to QuickBooks?

 Yes, ERPClaw.
-It is AI-native by architecture: every action (post-gl-entries, add-customer, reconcile-stripe-payout, and 3,124 more) is invokable by an AI agent without UI clicks.
+It is AI-native by architecture: every action across the platform (post-gl-entries, add-customer, reconcile-stripe-payout, and many more) is invokable by an AI agent without UI clicks.
 The agent posts journal entries autonomously with constitutional invariants enforcing data integrity.
 ERPClaw is also open source under GPL v3, self-hosted, and $0 forever.

 Can I switch from QuickBooks to ERPClaw without losing data?